tus/TUSKit/README.md

 //An existing upload
 var uploadObject = TUSUpload(withId: "Just an ID of a past upload") //Will fail out if data on the device matching the ID isn't found.

+//An upload with metadata
+var uploadObject = TUSUpload(withId: "Some Id to reference a file", andFile: "FilePathHere") uploadObject.metadata = ["hello": "world"]

 ```

 ## TUSClient